Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 Choosing between TOEFL and IELTS depends on your specific needs.
 Both tests are globally recognized.
 Yet they test different aspects of English language proficiency.

-This table provides a comparative overview of the TOEFL and IELTS tests across various aspects.
+This table provides a comparative overview of the TOEFL and IELTS tests across various aspects:

-Category | IELTS | TOEFL |
+Category | IELTS | TOEFL (New Format, Jan 2026) |

 Scope and Application | Used for academic, professional, and immigration globally.
 Crucial for study-abroad, professionals, and immigrants. | More focused on academic purposes.
 Predominantly recognized in the USA, and accepted for immigration in Australia and New Zealand. |